SoloVid/Thy/lessons.md

 calcHypotenuse 3 4
 compare.equal that 5
 if that
-  print .Hypotenuse was 5 as expected. and else print .Hypotenuse was not 5???.
+  print "Hypotenuse was 5 as expected" and else print "Hypotenuse was not 5???"

-print .Done.
+print "Done"
 ```

 #### Explanation